Building Play with Trust: Why I Direct the Way I Do

 A Lesson That Landed Immediately: Boundaries

 In a prior troupe, I saw—and experienced—what can happen when boundaries are not consistently respected.
-Players were expected to push through discomfort, and concerns about content or treatment were often reframed as personal issues rather than signals about the environment.
+Players were expected to push through discomfort.
+Concerns about content or treatment were often reframed as personal issues rather than signals about the environment.

 From the very beginning of Improv for Good, I was intentional about making boundaries visible, respected, and non-negotiable.
 The ability to say “no,” redirect, or step out without penalty has been foundational to this community from the start.